petero2018/currys_take_home/README.md

 - remains flexible enough to integrate future ingestion pipelines or MPP platforms

 Regardless of the tool selected, the orchestration layer must operate as a **federated, platform-wide system**, independent of any single component, and capable of coordinating workflows end-to-end across the full data lifecycle.

+## Testing and Deployment Strategy

+In a production setup, testing and deployment would be handled through a structured CI/CD workflow, applied independently to each component of the platform (ingestion, transformation, infrastructure).

+#### Testing

+Each repository would run the following checks as part of its CI pipeline:

+1. **Unit Tests**
+   - Python unit tests for ingestion logic
+   - dbt tests (schema tests, data quality tests)
+   - Terraform validation (`terraform fmt`, `terraform validate`)

+2. **Integration Tests**
+   - For ingestion: validate end-to-end extraction → landing in Blob Storage
+   - For transformation: run dbt models against a temporary DuckDB or dev warehouse
+   - For infrastructure: Terraform plan executed in CI to confirm changes

+3. **Static Checks**
+   - Linting (flake8, black, sqlfluff)
+   - Security scanning (Trivy / GitHub Advanced Security)
+   - Dependency vulnerability checks

+#### Deployment

+Deployment would follow a multi-environment workflow:

+1. Changes merged to `main` trigger:
+   - Apply to **Dev** environment automatically
+2. After validation, a manual approval deploys to **Production**
+3. Infrastructure changes use Terraform with:
+   - Remote state
+   - CI-controlled plans and applies
+4. Dockerized ingestion and transformation jobs are deployed using:
+   - Airflow / ADF / Databricks Jobs (depending on orchestration choice)

+The current MVP is written to be fully portable and ready for this multi-environment CI/CD setup.

+## Pipeline Monitoring and Observability

+In a production data platform, reliability and performance monitoring are essential.
+Several layers of monitoring would be implemented:

+#### Orchestration-Level Monitoring

+Regardless of the orchestrator (Airflow, ADF, Databricks Jobs), the system would provide:

+- Task-level execution tracking
+- Job duration dashboards
+- Failure alerts
+- Retry visibility
+- SLA / timeout monitoring

+These provide the primary visibility into pipeline performance and stability.

+#### Data Quality Monitoring

+dbt provides built-in tests to monitor:

+- schema consistency
+- null value violations
+- uniqueness constraints
+- referential integrity

+Failures trigger alerts in the orchestrator.

+For more advanced setups, a tool like **Great Expectations** or **Monte Carlo** can be added.

+#### Infrastructure & Storage Monitoring

+Azure-native monitoring services:

+- **Azure Monitor** (latency, errors, network throughput)
+- **Storage Analytics** (Blob Storage read/write times, throttling)
+- **Log Analytics + Kusto queries** to troubleshoot ingestion issues

+#### Transformation Engine Monitoring

+For DuckDB:
+- execution logs captured by the orchestrator
+- duration metrics for dbt run steps
+- row counts and model freshness checks

+#### Optional: Central Observability Layer

+For enterprise setups:

+- **DataDog**, **Prometheus/Grafana**, or **Azure Application Insights**
+- end-to-end lineage tracking
+- unified alerting for ingestion, compute, and transformations

+Combined, these monitoring layers ensure visibility across ingestion → storage → transformation → serving.